-Rare diseases and post-normal Social Intelligence
+3. Post-normal conditions

 Finally, in the attempts to understand rare diseases in terms of variations in DNA sequences, social intelligence negotiates differences between normal and rare.
 Genomic research into rare diseases paradoxically pursues the isolated or abnormal variation whose existence could explain a specific condition, but whose rarity thwarts any easy generalization or learning.
 If social intelligence implies a set of normative practices and relations, the sequencing and elucidation of the reactivity of rare variants in a mass of data implies a post-normal social intelligence.

-Genomics and Ethic of Care – Who cares for genomes
+Genomics and Ethic of Care – Who cares for genomes?

-advanced

-However, tan out-dated ‘the’ genome and and belong todreamCommunitarian.
-An epistemic fantasy.
-Promissory.
+As a relatively experimental form of SI, genomics instituted principles and infrastructures that could be viewed as part of an EoC from an early stage.
+Thus, the field of genomics has co-developed with principles for data sharing (the Bermuda Principles), an international data sharing agreement (International Nucleotide Sequence Database Consortium (INSDC)) and community repositories in Japan, USA and Europe for data deposition.
+These practices and infrastructures are underpinned by principles of open data and data sharing and deposition.
+Under these principles big data itself is the object of care; they are about caring for the data.

+These principles align, however, with a long-standing conceptualisation of scientific object as stable, finite albeit immensely intricate entity.
+It stems from , an older promise of total knowledge.

+Just as in the case of national statistics, whilst not being abandoned, the underlying data principles of genomics are undergoing a transformation as they are adapted to care for genomics knowledge as constituted through socio-technical relations and intelligence as much as being an intrinsic property of DNA big data.
+Hence, as well as developing common formats for the data, genomics has elaborated ways to capture its socio-technical composition through community ontologies and metadata standards.
+Indeed, insofar as it is possible to separate data from metadata, much of what is shared and measured and monitored in the archive is metadata rather than data.

-Evidence of shifting principles is also evident in the requirement to archive all of the data indefinitely.
-Tension – Cochrane and Birney paper about how to decide which data to compress by drawing on practices in visualisation data?
-Data compression reduces its future utility to the SI of genomics.
+Trouble around the epistemic principles of totality ('keep all the data') take various forms.
+Cochrane and Birney paper about how to decide which data to compress by drawing on practices in visualisation data?.
+They are developing a principled way to decide which data can be discarded or compressed.

-However, t
+The rising importance of social intelligence of genomics is not to say that genomics has changed its bedrock position regarding the foundational truth of DNA.

 If we do understand genomics as a form of social intelligence focused on data composition, what would be at stake for it?
 The grounding assumption for all the work done in assembling genomes in ever greater numbers, sometimes on population-wide scale, concerns the ground truth of DNA sequence data: if sequences can be produced with ever greater accuracy, then the variability, changeability and reactivity of living things, people above all, should become more knowable.
 Epistemic and economic commitments to DNA sequences as ground truth or the bedrock of variation animate the complex projects, the multiplication of metrics and the pursuit of post-normal variations that presentations at the genomic collaboratory discussed.
 Sophisticated data and publication infrastructures, an ever more intensive commodification of DNA sequencing as a service and highly developed sociotechnical coordination mechanisms generate and accumulate genomic data.
 But this accumulation with all its effects of scale (and genomic data is certainly massive) pivots on that grounding assumption, and the investments in accuracy or 'veracity' as one of the presenters termed it.

-As a relatively nuanced form of SI, genomics has already instituted practices and infrastructures to uphold an EoC.
-The goal of the EoC in genomics seems to be to preserve the social fabric that makes the SI of genomics possible.
-In support of this goal, the field of genomics has instituted practices and infrastructures that support the sharing of data and the capturing of the social composition of that data.
-Thus, the field of genomics has co-developed with principles for data sharing (the Bermuda Principles), community repositories for data deposition (in Japan, USA and Europe), an international data sharing agreement (International Nucleotide Sequence Database Consortium (INSDC)), and community ontologies and standards, including metadata standards for capturing the social composition of big data.